To pass the GED® test, you need to have a sophisticated knowledge of the four GED subject fields: Math, Social Studies, Science, and Language Arts.

 Students who successfully take the four individual subtests (modules) of the GED exam will receive their state’s high school equivalency diploma.

 There are three high school equivalency tests available in the U.S., the HiSET (High School Equivalency Test), TASC (Test Assessing Secondary Completion), and GED (General Education Development) exams.
 In this post, we take a look at what’s on the GED exam.
+The HiSET is now also available in an online format but the TASC exam is not.

 Now, you may think, 4 years of high school is quite a lot of study material!
 That may sound so overwhelming at first because you don’t have that long to spend learning.
 Well, that shouldn’t intimidate you.
 Most students manage to get properly prepared in a 3 to 6 months time frame if they study regularly.